DrErwin/RMF-ED/README.md

 ## Brief introduction

 ![](./imgs/fig1.png)
-In this study, we introduce RMLF-ED (Real-Time Multimodal Late Fusion for Enhanced Detection), a multi-modality fusion framework designed to overcome the limitations of low-light target detection.
-By leveraging the complementary capabilities of near-infrared (NIR) cameras and LiDAR sensors, RMLF-ED enhances detection performance.
+In this study, we introduce RMF-ED (Real-Time Multimodal Late Fusion for Enhanced Detection), a multi-modality fusion framework designed to overcome the limitations of low-light target detection.
+By leveraging the complementary capabilities of near-infrared (NIR) cameras and LiDAR sensors, RMF-ED enhances detection performance.

 An NIR-GAN model was developed to address the lack of annotated NIR datasets, integrating Structural Similarity Index (SSIM) loss and L1 loss functions.
 This approach enables the generation of high-quality NIR images from RGB datasets, bridging a critical gap in training data.
 ![](./imgs/fig6.png)